microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient
 ```

-If you want to retrieve Patient Resources that were updated last on a certain day, you can narrow your search with the `_lastUpdated` search parameter.
+If you want to retrieve `Patient` Resource instances that were updated last on a certain day, you can narrow your search with the `_lastUpdated` search parameter.

 ```http
 GET {{fhirurl}}/Patient?_lastUpdated=2022-04-21